thosgood/this-weeks-finds/markdown/101-150/week129.md

 gives the exact answer.
 There's a wonderful thing called the Duistermaat-Heckman formula which says that this happens in certain situations with circular symmetry.
 There are also generalizations to more complicated symmetry groups.
-These are related to \`equivariant cohomology' - more on that later.
+These are related to 'equivariant cohomology' - more on that later.

 I talked about the spin foam approach to quantum gravity.
 I've already